KyleRoss/pharos/README.md

 Emit this event to begin receiving live dashboard data

 #### dashboard data loaded
-dashboard data loaded - Listen for this event.
+Listen for this event.
 It will return the live data